 Visiting my old high school is what I imagine an out of body experience would feel like: walking down the hallways feeling like a giant and at the same time that sense of panic you feel when the bell rings.
-Two friends and I explored the edifice of our nostalgia, interrupting a few classes to wave hello to some favorite ex-teachers.
-Some conversations were light and quick, others were heartfelt and lasted well over fifteen minutes, always ending by warning the current class to appreciate their teacher while they had the opportunity to learn from someone so devoted to their job and the success of their students.
+Two friends and I explored the edifice of our nostalgia, interrupting a few classes to wave hello to some favorite former teachers.
+Some conversations were light and quick, others were heartfelt and lasted well over fifteen minutes, always ending by warning the current class to appreciate their teacher while they have the opportunity.

 We each tried to break into our lockers; how has my memory failed me in just two years?
 (I should up my berry consumption and play more Sudoku puzzles..)

 It was great reconnecting with my college adviser.
 I can still recall the stress of deadlines, taking the ACT, re-taking the ACT, and writing seemingly endless amounts of college essays.
-My college adviser still sat in that same, kitchen-pantry sized office, typing on his outdated computer with his arthritic,mangled fingers.
+My college adviser still sat in that same, kitchen-pantry sized office, typing on his outdated computer with his arthritic, mangled fingers.
 We laughed and joked.
-What a juxtaposition the treatment I received from my University, English adviser who When I had told I was planning to be a novelist, asked me how I was planning to eat for the next seven years?
+What a juxtaposition the treatment I received from my University, English adviser who told asked me how I was planning to eat for the next seven years when I told her I wanted to become a novelist?

 A bit wiser